GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

 .. _-S:

 **-S**\ [**+a**\ [*az1*/*az2*]][**+d**\ [*hc*]][**+h**\ [*h1*/*h2*]][**+p**\ [*power*]][**+t**\ [*t0*/*t1*]][**+u**\ [*u0*]][**+v**\ [*phi*]]
-    Sets parameters controlling a sectoral land slide by selecting from various modifiers.
+    Sets parameters controlling sectoral land slides by selecting from various modifiers.
 If a modifier is set but not given any arguments it means we are to read those arguments from the end of the input records; the order of such input arguments follows alphabetically from the modifiers.
-Repeat slide group arguments if there are more than one slide per seamount.
+Repeat slide group columns if there are more than one slide to read per seamount.
-    Use these modifiers to set slide parameters:  **+a** specifies the azimuthal sector affected by the slide [0/360], **+d** sets the height of the distal deposit at the toe of the seamount [*h1*/2], **+h** sets the lower and upper heights of the landslide scarps, **+p** activates azimuthal variation in slide height and sets the power parameter *power > 2*, **+t** sets the time span over which the slide develops linearly, **+u** sets slide shape parameter *u0 > 0* [0.2], and **+v** sets the desired fractional volume of the slide (in percent) relative to the entire seamount.
+    Use these modifiers to set slide parameters:  **+a** specifies the azimuthal sector affected by the slide [0/360], **+d** sets the height of the distal deposit at the toe of the seamount [*h1*/2], **+h** sets the lower and upper heights of the landslide scarps, **+p** activates azimuthal variation in slide height and sets the power parameter *power > 2*, **+t** sets the time span over which the slide develops linearly; this modifier also requires **-T** to be active, **+u** sets slide shape parameter *u0 > 0* [0.2], and **+v** sets the desired fractional volume of the slide (in percent) relative to the entire seamount volume.
     **Note**: If **+v** is set we must compute the corresponding *u0* so **+u** is not allowed.
     If **+d**, **+n**, or **+u** are not given then their defaults are used for all slides.
+    Currently, there is a limit of 10 for the number of slides per seamount.

 .. _-T:

 **-T**\ *t0*\ [/*t1*/*dt*]\ [**+l**]
-    Specify *t0*, *t1*, and time increment (*dt*) for sequence of calculations [Default is one step, with no time dependency].
+    Specify *t0*, *t1*, and time increment (*dt*) for a sequence of calculations [Default is one step, with no time dependency].
 For a single specific time, just give start time *t0*.
 Default *unit* is years; append **k** for kyr and **M** for Myr.
     For a logarithmic time scale, append **+l** and specify *n* steps instead of *dt*.
     Alternatively, give a file with the desired times in the first column (these times may have individual units appended, otherwise we assume year).
-Note that a grid will be written for all time-steps even if there are no loads or no changes.
+If **-T** is set then the input seamount table is expected to have to extra columns for the *start* and *stop* time following the initial seamount parameters (but before any slide groups; see **-S**).
+Because positive time is years before present, we require *start* >= *stop* time. **Note**: A grid will be written for all time-steps even if there are no loads or no changes.

 .. |Add_-V| replace:: |Add_-V_links|
 .. include:: /explain_-V.rst_